What Is Product-Led Growth? Strategy, Metrics, & Examples

 Key takeaways

-• Product-led growth is an increasingly popular go-to-market strategy that aligns the entire business’s resources around providing the best experience possible.
+• Product-led growth is an that aligns the entire business’s resources around providing the best experience possible.

 • By adopting a product-led growth strategy, companies can scale faster and more efficiently while keeping costs low.